nop33/si/src/content/custom-page/get-involved.md

       ### Timely and timeless

       SI’s mission and approach resonate with current trends and demands in policy networks.
-Our discreet support and longterm focus make us a uniquely trustworthy ally for change.
+Our discreet support and longterm focus make us a unique ally for sustainable change.

       ### Multilateral

-      We build cooperation between important actors with competing preferences by facilitating mutual understanding, information exchange, collective prioritization and learning.
+      We build crucial cooperation between actors with competing preferences by facilitating mutual understanding, information exchange, collective prioritization and policy learning.
 seo:
   title: ""
   description: Interested in our approach?
 We're always looking for new ideas,